NVComputing/nvcomputingsite/resources/io.md

 Arrays.stream(arr2d).forEach(s->Arrays.stream(s).forEach(t->System.out.println(t)));
 //String[][] -> Stream<String[]> ->Stream<Stream<String>> -> prints out all of the Strings
 ```

-An important detail is that `.forEach` is **unordered** so it might not print the Strings in order.
-If you want them in order then use
+An important detail is that `.forEach` is **unordered**, so it might not print the strings in order.
+If you want them in order, use
 `.forEachOrdered()`

 ## Input Reading Examples
 Assume we’re reading input for a problem.

 The input starts with an integer n that denotes the number of integers per line, and an integer m that denotes the number of lines that follow.
 The m lines after that first line all contain n integers.
 We want to put all these lines into a 2D array.

 Example:
 ```text
 5 3